Etienne Compérat

 University of Zurich logo

-University of Zurich | 2025 -
+University of Zurich | 2025 - Now

-Pre-doctoral Fellow in Economics
+Predoctoral Fellow in Economics

 University of Chicago logo

-University of Chicago | 2025 -
+University of Chicago | 2025 - Now

 Replicator, Journal of Political Economy